 We all know raising a family, especially one with few kids in Singapore is never easy on the wallet.
 Despite the high cost of living, many choose to work and live here for the benefits of high-quality education, good quality of life, and safety.

 Some choose to work hard to make more money.
 Some find ways to have their money ‘work’ harder to generate more returns.
-The latter group have various avenues to park their money, which include properties, insurance policies and equities.
+The latter group has various avenues to park their money, which include properties, insurance policies and equities.

 As for the conservative group, they are often left with only one choice: bank deposits.
-Although there are other low risk instrument available that pays better rates such as government bonds and money market funds, unless one is financially-savvy, such products generally are not well-understood and thus shunned.
-Fixed deposits (or FDs) pay higher interest than saving deposits, however there are certain limitations which deter savers from putting money into FDs.
+Although there are other low-risk instruments available that pay better rates such as government bonds and money market funds, unless one is financially-savvy, such products generally are not well-understood and thus shunned.
+Fixed deposits (or FDs) pay higher interest than saving deposits, however, there are certain limitations which deter savers from putting money into FDs.

 This is where the Singapore Savings Bond (SSB) comes into the picture.
 The SBS is a new saving product which means to generate better returns than deposits yet remaining flexible, easy and very safe for anyone eligible to park their money.